vertex-lab/crawler/README.md

 - listen for graph updates (e.g. a node is added, or a node has changed it's out-edges)
 - update the random walks

-`/pkg/graph/`: includes `database.go` which describes the database interface and the node struct.

-`/pkg/walks/`: contains the definitions of the fundamental structures of `RandomWalk` and `RandomWalksManager` and the algorithms that deal with generating and updating them.
+`/pkg/models/`: defines the fundamental interfaces and structures.

+`/pkg/store/`: contains two implementations of the `RandomWalkStore` interface.
+- `/pkg/store/redis/`: Implementation using redis, for production use (WIP).
+- `/pkg/store/mock/`: Implementation in-memory, for tests.

+`/pkg/database/`: contains two implementations of the `Database` interface.
+- `/pkg/database/redis/`: Implementation using redis, for production use (WIP).
+- `/pkg/database/mock/`: Implementation in-memory, for tests.

+`/pkg/walks/`: responsible for all the logic around the random walks, including generating new random walks and updating existing ones.

 `/pkg/pagerank/`: contains the definitions of all algorithms that use random walks, such as pagerank and personalized pagerank.

+`/pkg/stochastic_tests/`: contains stochastic tests that ensure that the walk logic and the algorithms (pagerank, personalized pagerank) work as expected.